psychemedia/island-storynotes/piedPiperNewtown/identity_of_abraham_elder.md

 > TALES AND LEGENDS OF THE ISLE OF WIGHT.
 >
 > To the Editor of the Isle of Wight County Press.
-Sir,— In your last number you mention " The Tales aad Legends of the Isle of Wight," written by my father under the name of Abraham Elder.
-As I am thinking of revising aad republishing, I would be very pleased to get any legends or true smuggling stories connected with the Island that would add to the interest of the new edition.—Yours, &c.
+Sir,— In your last number you mention " The Tales and Legends of the Isle of Wight," written by my father under the name of Abraham Elder.
+As I am thinking of revising and republishing, I would be very pleased to get any legends or true smuggling stories connected with the Island that would add to the interest of the new edition.—Yours, &c.

 > A. H. Macdonald Moreton.
 Bembridge, I.W.